precice/precice.github.io/pages/docs/configuration/configuration-action.md

 There are two types of coupling actions: pre-implemented ones and user-defined ones.
 For the latter, you can access coupling meshes through a Python callback interface.

-## Basics and Pre-implemented Actions
+## Basics and pre-implemented actions

 ```xml
 <participant name="MySolver1">